azmigproject/promax-beegfs-pbspro/README.md

   * [Running a Pallas job with PBS Pro](#running-a-pallas-job-with-pbs-pro)

 # Summary
-The template setup a cluster associated with a master node and compute nodes for CentOS_6x, to setup the cluster shell script is being used for required softaware installations.
+The template setup a cluster associated with a master node and compute nodes for CentOS_6x, to setup the cluster shell scripts are being used for required softaware installations.
+Below is the details of shell scripts :
+*__master-setup.sh__ script placed in Compute-Grid-Infra folder setups softwares like NIS server, PBS pro server.

 # Compute grid in Azure

 These templates will build a compute grid made by a single master VMs running the management services, multiple VM Scaleset for deploying compute nodes, and optionally a set of nodes to run [BeeGFS](http://www.beegfs.com/) as a parallel shared file system.
 Ganglia is an option for monitoring the cluster load, and [PBS Pro](http://www.pbspro.org/) can optionally be setup for job scheduling.